 The Fordingbridge Regal Cinema Club is a not-for-profit community organisation with members from the local area.
 It manages the Regal Cinema and ensures that the community benefits from this important heritage building and valuable community resource.

-To effectively manage the Regal Cinema, tickets can only be purchased via this website and by FRCC members.
+To effectively manage the Regal Cinema, tickets can only be purchased by FRCC members either via this website or at the Fordingbridge Bookshop.
 Annual membership is available to anyone aged 16 years or older.

 To learn more about becoming a member please click here.

 The FRCC has three permanent Club committee positions;

 There are also other positions that help with programming, managing volunteer staff and other specific tasks.